j-s-ashley/cz-2025-summer-minutes/council1.md

 Currently printing flyers to post around the house so we can get money to fund events.

-## Donnelle - kitchen manager
+## Donnell - kitchen manager

 [string of curses]

-2nd summer, been here since fall 23

-lead numerous cook shifts, social and head chef at the same time
+2nd summer, been here since fall 23, lead numerous cook shifts, social and head chef at the same time.

-if you have questions about the kitchen (what applieances we have, etc)
+If you have questions about the kitchen (what applieances we have, etc)

 No time restriction for questions, just ask.

-No personal dishes in kitchen
+No personal dishes in kitchen!

 CAZkitchenmanager on discord

 Food for the summer: for those who are interested in eating in the house, I can make a food budget and we all pay a small fee (weekly basis, etc.) access to CFS, but right now I can only get supplies.
-If Ipass a budget, I can get essentials.
+If I pass a budget, I can get essentials.

 If there are requests (appliances, food items, etc.) let me know, I can pretty much get whatterver added to the kitchen.

 If there's a problem in the kitchen, lmk.

 [CZ runs through house to retrieve phone and pants for 30 seconds.]